Advice — Michael Johnson’s handy checklist for creating and emailing your portfolio

 Do spellcheck.
 It’s already painfully obvious that most designers cannot spell.
 You don’t need to hammer it home.

 Your Cycling Proficiency badge, killer GCSE results, that logo for your Uncle’s wine bar?
 Lovely.
-But what matters most is where you studied, your grade, where you’ve worked and what you’ve done.
+But what matters most is [including essential information such as] where you studied, where you’ve worked and what you’ve done.

 Don’t show work that isn’t up to scratch.
 Never apologise for dodgy ideas: take them out or redo them.